MojosBeans100/MS4-spaceport/TESTING.md

 # Testing Strategy

 ## Overview of manual testing
 Comprehensive manual testing was undertaken for this website, to ensure functionality was as expected from the user's point of view.
 Each user story is tested for large, medium and small screen sizes to ensure the website was responsive for all screen sizes.
+Acceptance criteria is defined for each user story and the test is considered 'passed' if the acceptance criteria has been met.

 |Screen|Width|Rendered on|
 |------|----|---------|